microsoft/Xbox-ATG-Samples/Kits/DirectXTex/README.md

 * Loading of 96bpp floating-point TIFF files results in a corrupted image prior to Windows 8.
 This fix is available on Windows 7 SP1 with KB 2670838 installed.

-* The UWP projects and the VS 2019 Win10 classic desktop project include configurations for the ARM64 platform.
-These require VS 2017 (15.9 update) or VS 2019 to build, with the ARM64 toolset installed.
+* The UWP projects and the Win10 classic desktop project include configurations for the ARM64 platform.
+These require VS 2017 (15.9 update) or later to build, with the ARM64 toolset installed.

 * The ``CompileShaders.cmd`` script must have Windows-style (CRLF) line-endings.
 If it is changed to Linux-style (LF) line-endings, it can fail to build all the required shaders.

+## Support

+For questions, consider using [Stack Overflow](https://stackoverflow.com/questions/tagged/directxtk) with the *directxtk* tag, or the [DirectX Discord Server](https://discord.gg/directx) in the *dx12-developers* or *dx9-dx11-developers* channel.

+For bug reports and feature requests, please use GitHub [issues](https://github.com/microsoft/DirectXTex/issues) for this project.

 ## Contributing